lightning/bolts/02-peer-protocol.md

 the sender always sends a `commitment_signed` first.

 As shutdown implies a desire to terminate, it implies that no new HTLCs will be added or accepted.
+Once any HTLCs are cleared, the peer may immediately begin closing negotiation, so we ban further updates to the commitment transaction (in particular, `update_fee` would be possible otherwise).

 The `scriptpubkey` forms include only standard forms accepted by the Bitcoin network, which ensures the resulting transaction will